The MHOG Utility Department

 For a Sewer or Water

-Do's and Dont's when Connecting to Municipal Gravity Sewer Systems
+Do's and Dont's when Connecting to Municipal Grinder Sewer Systems

-If your sanitary service is provided by a gravity system, there are many things to do that will prolong the life of the system and prevent possible damage to your property.
-Following are some of the rules to follow if you are connected to a gravity sewer system.
+If your sanitary service is provided by a grinder pump, there are many things to do that will prolong the life of the pump and prevent possible damage to your property.
+Following are some of the rules to follow if you have a grinder pump.

-DO NOT overuse garbage disposals.
+- DO NOT overuse garbage disposals.
 The majority of what is put in a garbage disposal can be put into a waste basket.
-This will keep the cost of operation and maintenance lower and will prevent frequent sewer cleaning.
+This will keep the cost of operation and maintenance lower and will prevent early pump failure.

-DO NOT bury the manholes covers.
-They are required to be at the surface for maintenance.
-Additional costs to uncover the manhole covers may be charged to the property owner.
+- DO NOT bury the grinder pump lids.
+They are required to be at the surface for maintenance and to allow the venting of air into and out of the pump chamber.
+Additional costs to uncover the access risers may be charged to the property owner.